The Historic Yellowstone Trail

 The road continued to worsen, and I began to question my decision.
 Yet, turning back wasn’t an option.
 We pressed on, navigating washout after washout, my wife walking ahead to guide me.
 Each new obstacle was more harrowing than the last, but somehow, we kept moving forward.
 I was too focused on survival to take any photos.

 Finally, the road began to improve.
 We hadn't seen another car in hours and started to wonder when we'd reach civilization.
-When we spotted a few homesteads in the distance, we thought we were in the clear.
+After about a mile or so we spotted a few homesteads in the distance, we thought we were in the clear.
 Not quite.
 Another washout, though smaller than the previous ones, forced us to slow down again.
 By now, we were both wondering how much longer this would go on.

 At last, we hit pavement.
 The relief was palpable, and the smiles on our faces said it all.
 We had survived Wenas Road.